How To Use Visual Communication and Why It Matters

 Giving and receiving feedback on content or projects can be challenging.
 You often have to wait (or chase) stakeholders for feedback on projects.
 And sometimes when they provide their suggestions, it’s paragraphs of text which you’re left to interpret yourself.

-Using visuals to show your exact feedback can reduce the time spent sending emails back and forth and helps everyone get on the same page.
+Using visuals to show your exact feedback can reduce the time used sending emails back and forth and helps everyone get on the same page.
 This can make the approval process go much faster.

 6. Report progress